 Cinco de Mayo Sombrero Game

-Need a no prep, Cinco de Mayo sombrero art project for your May bulletin board?
-Imagine these Mexican sombreros in your hallway with a writing prompt.
-The step by step drawing tutorial and PowerPoint also makes perfect emergency art sub plans for elementary art and general ed teachers.
+Ready for a Cinco de Mayo sombrero art project for elementary art that’ll dazzle your admins?
+Imagine these painted Mexican sombreros alongside a writing prompt on display.
+The step by step drawing guide, PowerPoint, hat template, and video demonstration makes perfect emergency art sub plans.

 What’s Included